algorand/go-algorand-sdk/README.md

 ```command
 go get -u github.com/algorand/go-algorand-sdk/...
 ```

-The algod process is automatically running.
-The kmd process must be started to interact with keys.
-This process can be started and stopped use the `goal` command line tool using `goal kmd start` and `goal kmd stop` commands.
+If you are connected to the Algorand network, your algod process should already be running.
+The kmd process must be started manually, however.
+Start and stop kmd using `goal kmd start` and `goal kmd stop`:
-Start the kmd process so wallet and account can be created with sdk:

 ```command
 goal kmd start -d <your-data-directory>
 ```

 Use Go packages from the SDK:

 ```golang